writethedocs/www/docs/conf/na/cfp.md

 ## Presentation formats

-Presentations will be either 20 or 40 minutes long.
-Pick the format that best fits the scope and style of your presentation.
-In general, however, we do recommend 20-minute talks.
+Presentations will be 30 minutes long.
+If you have specific length needs for your presentation, let us know and we can work with it.

 ## Speaker Benefits and Logistics